 Note(s): This is a higher level course and should be taken in the student's last or second to last semester.
-It is highly recommended that this
+It is highly recommended that this course be completed prior to one's internship semester.

 ACP - Academic Career Planning